 but the battery isn't that old or is brand new

-But what if you have a battery that isn't that old, worked perfectly fine yesterday, or is brand new?
+What if you have a battery that isn't that old, worked perfectly fine yesterday, or is brand new?
 This might confuse you a bit.
 It did for us!
-We broke down and bought a new battery only to find out that the new battery didn't work either.
+We broke down and bought a new battery only to find out that the new battery didn't work, either.
 But the batteries worked in other laptops.
 To further complicate matters, the laptop's battery light was blinking, which we learned is an error code (number of flashes equaled a code number) but there was no information anywhere as to what the error code meant.
 Dell's technical support team also had no idea what the code meant.

 It's Just a 'Temporary Battery Failure'